NavyaG-lab/Tech-writer/how-tos/itaipu/tekton/README.md

 Each commit made in the Itaipu's repository will be verified by the tasks that were set in the [itaipu-ci.yaml](https://github.com/nubank/tektoncd/blob/master/tekton/pipelines/itaipu-ci.yaml) file.

 The tasks are defined in `yaml` files, they are located in [tektoncd's repository](https://github.com/nubank/tektoncd/tree/master/tekton/tasks/itaipu).
 Some tasks are dependents on others.
 And when the main task failed it will not start the dependent one.
-To know more about the structure and its details, access [Itaipu CI documentation](https://github.com/nubank/tektoncd/blob/master/docs/pipelines/itaipu-ci.md).
+To know more about the structure and its details as well as past and current design decisions, access [Our deep-dive documentation](./deep-dive.md).

 ## Debugging builds, stuck builds and getting telemetry